seatloco/seatloco.github.io/README.md

 🎮 Play a serious VR game
 🤖 Become an underwater maintenance robot
-🌊 Help protect marine life from underwater noise pollution
+🌊 Help protect the virtual marine life from underwater noise pollution

 **Where?** |Location|
 **When?** 17.08.2026 –> 28.08.2026